Okay, I iron my jeans. So sue me.

 Hoping to finish her off, he reached down to finger her clit.
-“Don’t!” she screeched.
+“Don’t!” she shrieked.
 “Don’t fucking touch me!”

-He thrust into her three mores times before spewing his jizz and collapsing on top of her, either not catching or not caring that she never achieved orgasm.
+He thrust into her three mores times before spewing his spunk and collapsing on top of her.

 His dead weight rendered her immobile, as did the restraints now cutting into her wrists and ankles.
-She began jerking and pulling against the bindings.
+She began jerking and pulling against them.
 Not in any attempt to free herself but for the exquisite torture the motion provided.

-She’d been called a lot of things in her twenty-three years but that epithet had to be one of the more memorable ones.
+She’d been called a lot of things in her twenty-four years but that epithet had to be one of the more memorable ones.
 It was from a suit who’d picked her up in a Starbucks a couple years ago, after she insisted he choke her during sex.
-Despite refusing (like most do initially), his cock was taken with the idea and talked his conscience into it.
-In fact, the asshole got so into it he damn near strangled her to death!
+Despite refusing—like most do initially—his cock was taken with the idea and talked his conscience into it.
+In fact, the asshole got so into it he damn near strangled her to death.

 That was from the dude who'd spanked her ass raw as he took her from behind.
 Oh, he found it novel fun at first, until she wouldn’t let him stop.
 Not even when her lily-white buttocks turned red as blood and his palm started to sting like a sonovabitch.
 He wasn’t finding it such a party then.
 His dick, however, had the time of its life.

-Yet another one she could add to the list.
-This guy currently heaving on top of her—Tyler?—had muttered it under his breath earlier.
+Another one she could add to the long list.
+This pretty boy currently heaving on top of her—Tyler?—had muttered it under his breath earlier.
 Probably didn’t even know he’d said it out loud.
 The pejorative was short and sweet and pretty much summed her up.
-Might even be her current fave.
-Good one, Romeo.
+Might even replace her current fave, whack job.

 Julian woke with a start.